Disclaimer and Copyright | Updates

 (b) Fingerprinting.
 Every applicant for a nonimmigrant visa must furnish fingerprints, as required by the consular officer.

 § 41.106 Processing.
-Consular officers must ensure that Form DS-156, Nonimmigrant Visa Application, is properly and promptly processed in accordance with the applicable regulations and instructions.
+Consular officers must ensure that the Form DS-160 or, alternatively, Form DS-156 is properly and promptly processed in accordance with the applicable regulations and instructions.

 § 41.107 Visa fees.